-You will need to get plenty of salt (sodium) in your diet, especially during heavy exercise, when the weather is hot or if you have gastrointestinal upsets, such as diarrhea.
+You likely need plenty of salt in your diet.
+This is especially true during heavy exercise, when the weather is hot or if you have digestive upsets, such as diarrhea.

-Your doctor will also suggest a temporary increase in your medication dosage if your body is stressed, such as from an operation, an infection or a minor illness.
-If you're ill with vomiting and can't keep down oral medications, you may need injections of corticosteroids.
+Your health care provider may increase your medicine for a short time if your body is stressed.
+Such stress can come from having surgery, an infection or a minor illness.
+If you're vomiting and can't keep down your medicine, you may need shots of corticosteroids.

 Other treatment recommendations include:

 - Carry a medical alert card and bracelet at all times.
-A steroid emergency card and medical alert identification will let emergency medical personnel know what kind of care you need.
+A steroid emergency card and medical alert identification let emergency care providers know what kind of care you need.
 Also have a written action plan.

-- Keep extra medication handy.
-Missing even one day of medication may be dangerous, so keep a small supply of medication at work and with you whenever you travel.
+- Keep extra medicine handy.
+It can be dangerous to miss even one day of medicine.
+So keep a small supply at work and with you when you travel.

 - Carry a glucocorticoid injection kit.
-The kit contains a needle, syringe and injectable form of corticosteroids to use in case of emergency.
+The kit contains a needle, a syringe and an injectable form of corticosteroids to use in case of emergency.